-The Christie is one of 5 consortium members, along with King’s College Hospital NHS Foundation Trust, Guy’s and St Thomas’ NHS Foundation Trust, Cambridge University Hospitals NHS Foundation Trust and Moorfields Eye Hospital NHS Foundation Trust.
+The Christie was one of 5 founding consortium members, along with King’s College Hospital NHS Foundation Trust, Guy’s and St Thomas’ NHS Foundation Trust, Cambridge University Hospitals NHS Foundation Trust and Moorfields Eye Hospital NHS Foundation Trust.
 South London and Maudsley NHS Foundation Trust became the sixth member to join in April 2023.

 The establishment of the consortium is part of the 2019 NHS long-term plan.
 It aims to generate additional income and investment for the benefit of NHS patients, with backing from the NHS Export Collaborative, Healthcare UK, NHS England and the Department of Health and Social Care.

 Members of the King’s International Consortium have a wealth of combined experience in delivering excellent and high-quality care to patients, both across the UK and internationally.
 The members also have a proven record of accomplishment in delivering international projects and offering expertise across all clinical specialities.